-Changes in year Mitigation strategies The embedding of our performance management process and . both core and leadership competencies to support the ability of future talent to support succession planning. of colleagues to achieve our objectives.
-Implementation of a 4% pay award to help with increasing Continuation of our leadership 50 development programme cost of living and pressure in the recruitment market. including 360 feedback to raise the level of leadership The development of career pathways to assist in the capability. retention of colleagues and to improve the performance
+- The launch of our graduate programme to provide a pipeline of future talent to support succession planning. - Implementation of a 4% pay award to help with increasing cost of living and pressure in the recruitment market. - The development of career pathways to assist in the retention of colleagues and to improve the performance of colleagues in role while also providing a route for career development.